Debunking the Biggest Myths Surrounding the Skilled Trades

 FACT: This is just an outdated stereotype.

-Luckily, organizations around the country are dedicated to and advocating for the success of women in the trades.
+And luckily, organizations around the country are dedicated to and advocating for the success of women in the trades.
 Here are a couple of the largest:

 Myth 3: There are no opportunities to advance.